Animals

 Why is a Service Animal allowed?

-Students who wish to bring a Service Animal to MU are covered by Title II of the ADA, so students may bring their Service Animals to campus – including Residential Life facilities.
+Students who wish to bring a Service Animal to MU are covered by Title II of the ADA, so students may bring their Service Animals to campus – including Housing facilities.
 Students are also not required to disclose they are bringing a Service Animal, but we strongly encourage them to reach out to the Disability Center in advance to ensure their experience bringing an animal to campus is smooth.

 What if I'm allergic or fearful of a Service Animal in my room?

 A student with a conflicting allergy or phobia will need to contact the MU Disability Center to communicate the concern and provide substantiating documentation.
 A review of necessary accommodations will occur.
-Allergies and fear of animals are not valid reasons for Residential Life to deny access or refuse service to students using Service Animals.
+Allergies and fear of animals are not valid reasons for Housing to deny access or refuse service to students using Service Animals.

 What if I don't want to live with a Service Animal?

 While we understand that not everyone wants to live with an animal, we may not be able to accommodate advanced notification, accommodations or changes to an assignment.
-If you learn in advance that you will have a Service Animal living in your room/suite, and you do not want to live with this animal, please reach out to Residential Life.
+If you learn in advance that you will have a Service Animal living in your room/suite, and you do not want to live with this animal, please reach out to Housing.
 We will explore options to the greatest extent possible.

 There is a dog in the lounge on my floor without a leash.
 Is this allowed?